 Choosing the right hauling cost structure can make or break your project's budget.
 Whether you're working with a small residential site or a large commercial development, understanding how pricing works helps avoid hidden costs.
 Both flat-rate and hourly dirt hauling offer advantages, but they also come with specific risks and trade-offs.
 The hauling method you choose affects not only the cost but also the efficiency of your project.
-If you're moving construction dirt in bulk, pricing that doesn't account for delays or inefficiencies could lead to serious overages.
+If you're moving construction dirt in bulk, pricing that doesn't account for delays or inefficiencies could result in significant overages.

 Understanding Flat-Rate Dirt Hauling Services